Our Layla vs. WinkBed mattress comparison for 2023 looks at two very different beds that have the same goal in mind; a better night’s rest.

 - Affordable luxury.
 WinkBed outperforms other comparable in-store brands.
 You should sleep easy knowing you potentially saved thousands on your new mattress.

-- Extra bounce.
-Dual coil units are harder to come by.
-With the extra bounce, it may be hard to keep the kids from jumping on the bed but it can help with repositioning and could be a great way to spice up your sex life.
+- Bounce.
+With the bounce from the coils, it may be hard to keep the kids from jumping on the bed but it can help with repositioning and could be a great way to spice up your sex life.

 - Added support.
-The coils are not only good for bounce but also provide enhanced support.
-The top coil unit was designed to contour to the sleepers curves while the bottom system works to keeps the spine aligned.
+The coils are not only good for bounce but also provide enhanced support thanks to the 5-zone design.

 On one side of the argument, you have Layla with comfortable memory foam and flippable firmness.
 While the competitor presents WinkBed, a mattress with multiple firmness options and a traditional, yet luxurious feel.

 So, has one of these beds got you hooked?
 Or maybe you still need some time?
 Either way, be sure to check out our in-depth write-ups of both of these products to get the full details.

 Jill Zwarensteyn is the editor for Sleep Advisor and a certified sleep science coach.
 She is enthusiastic about providing helpful and engaging information on all things sleep and wellness.

 Based in Los Angeles, she is an experienced writer and journalist who enjoys spending her free time at the beach, hiking, reading, or exploring new places around town.

 She’s also an avid traveler who has a personal goal of being able to successfully sleep on an airplane someday.